-To qualify as a cooperating teacher, Wisconsin Administrative Code PI34.15(6) states they must:
+To qualify as a cooperating teacher, Wisconsin Administrative Code PI34.023(4) states they must:

-- Hold a Wisconsin license and have volunteered for the assignment as a cooperating teacher or school-based supervisor. - Have at least 3 years of teaching experience with at least one year of teaching experience in the school or school system of current employment or have at least 3 years of pupil service or administrator experience with one year in the school or school system of current employment - Have completed training in both the supervision of clinical students and in the applicable Wisconsin Standards
+- Hold a Wisconsin license, or an equivalent license if the clinical program is located outside of Wisconsin. - Volunteered for an assignment as a cooperating teacher or school-based supervisor. - Has at least 3 years of teaching experience, including one year of teaching experience at the current place of employment, or have at least 3 years of pupil service or administrator experience including one year at the current place of employment. - Has completed training in the supervision of clinical students and the applicable standards.